Tristanbbb/Pepito_and_co/README.md

 - If the certificate provider is considered as a suspicious one (also set in app_config.py, variable SUSPICIOUS_CERT_PROVIDERS)

 # Potential improvements
-- Improver docker image and test it on several envs
 - Custom handling of more exception types, creating my own Exception classes.
 - A better risk analysis function
 - Automatically check if we receive heartbeats from the certstream.calidog server, else run the server locally.
-- Warning/exception when we reached the limit of calls to AbuseIPDB with our current plan.
 - In the unit_tests, testing also the exception behaviors.
 - Log exceptions in a separate log file?
 - Make the server as a class